 Finals.
-MTM will send official NCAA awards to the tournament director approximately two weeks prior to the championships.
-When the awards arrive the tournament director should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
-The awards boxes should then be re-taped, closed and secured in a limited-access area.
+MTM, Inc., the NCAA national office awards supplier, will send official NCAA awards to the tournament manager approximately two weeks prior to the championship.
+When the awards arrive the tournament manager should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
+The awards boxes should then be retaped, closed and secured in a limited-access area.